miguel-porto/homem-luzula/README.md

 # homem-luzula
-Field data collecting app for android, optimized for conducting inventories at high speed
+Field data collecting app for android, optimized for conducting inventories at high speed, where species are recorded based on a user defined checklist.